 Computer scientists use the Big-O notation to describe concisely the running time of an algorithm.
-If we say that the running time of an algorithm is quadratic, or $O(n^2)$ , it means that the running time of the algorithm on an input of size n is limited by a quadratic function of n.
-That limit may be $99.7n^2$ or $0.001n^2$ or $5n^2+3.2n+99993$ ; the main factor that describes the growth rate of the running time is the term that grows the fastest with respect to n, for example $n^2$ when compared to terms like 3.2n, or 99993.
-All functions with a leading term of $n^2$ have more or less the same rate of growth, so we lump them into one class which we call $O(n^2)$ .
-The difference in behavior between two quadratic functions in that class, say $99.7n^2$ and $5n^2 + 3.2n + 99993$ , is negligible when compared to the difference in behavior between two functions in different classes, say $5n^2 + 3.2n$ and $1.2n^3$ .
-Of course, $99.7n^2$ and $5n^2$ are different functions and we would prefer an algorithm that takes $5n^2$ operations to an algorithm that takes $99.7n^2$ .
+If we say that the running time of an algorithm is quadratic, or $O(n^2)$, it means that the running time of the algorithm on an input of size n is limited by a quadratic function of n.
+That limit may be $99.7n^2$ or $0.001n^2$ or $5n^2+3.2n+99993$; the main factor that describes the growth rate of the running time is the term that grows the fastest with respect to n, for example n^2 when compared to terms like 3.2n, or 99993.
+All functions with a leading term of n^2 have more or less the same rate of growth, so we lump them into one class which we call $O(n^2)$.
+The difference in behavior between two quadratic functions in that class, say $99.7n^2$ and $5n^2 + 3.2n + 99993$, is negligible when compared to the difference in behavior between two functions in different classes, say $5n^2 + 3.2n$ and $1.2n^3$.
+Of course, $99.7n^2$ and $5n^2$ are different functions and we would prefer an algorithm that takes $5n^2$ operations to an algorithm that takes $99.7n^2$.
 However, computer scientists typically ignore the leading constant and pay attention only to the fastestgrowing term.

-When we write $f(n) = O(n^2)$ , we mean that the function f(n) does not grow faster than a function with a leading term of $cn^2$ , for a suitable choice of the constant c.
+When we write $f(n) = O(n^2)$, we mean that the function f(n) does not grow faster than a function with a leading term of cn^2 , for a suitable choice of the constant c.
 A formal definition of Big-O notation, which is helpful in analyzing an algorithm's running time, is given in figure 2.7.

 The relationship $f(n) = O(n^2)$ tells us that f(n) does not grow faster than some quadratic function, but it does not tell us whether f(n) grows slower than any quadratic function.
-In other words, $2n = O(n^2)$ , but this valid statement is not as informative as it could be; 2n = O(n) is more precise.
-We say that the Big-O relationship establishes an $upper\ bound$ on the growth of a function: if f(n) = O(g(n)), then the function f grows no faster than the function f(n) = O(g(n)) to indicate that f grows no slower than f(n) = O(g(n)) to indicate that f grows no slower than f(n) = O(g(n)) to indicate that f grows no faster than f(n) = O(g(n)) algorithm's time grows no faster than f(n) = O(g(n)) and f(n) = O(g(n)) is a f(n) = O(g(n)) to indicate that f(n) = O(g(n)) in the slower than f(n) = O(g(n)) is an algorithm's time grows no faster than f(n) = O(g(n)) and f(n) = O(g(n)) is an f(n) = O(g(n)) in the slower than f(n) = O(g(n)) algorithm requires f(n) = O(g(n)) to the algorithm's running time.
-For example, if an algorithm requires f(n) = O(g(n)) to the algorithm's running time is actually f(n) = O(g(n)).
+In other words, $2n = O(n^2)$, but this valid statement is not as informative as it could be; 2n = O(n) is more precise.
+We say that the Big-O relationship establishes an upper bound on the growth of a function: if f(n) = O(g(n)), then the function f grows no faster than the function g.
+A similar concept exists for lower bounds, and we use the notation $f(n) = \Omega(g(n))$ to indicate that f grows no slower than g.
+If, for some function g, an algorithm's time grows no faster than g and no slower than g, then we say that g is a tight bound for the algorithm's running time.
+For example, if an algorithm requires $2n \log n$ time, then technically, it is an $O(n^2)$ algorithm even though this is a misleadingly loose bound.
+A tight bound on the algorithm's running time is actually $O(n \log n)$.
 Unfortunately, it is often easier to prove a loose bound than a tight one.